Maid service: History

-Socio-economic factors
+Socioeconomic factors

-In the Western world, comparatively few households can afford live-in domestic help employees, in lieu of live-in staff, a maid service is utilized as a periodic cleaner.
+In the Western world, comparatively few households can afford live-in domestic help employees.
+In lieu of live-in staff, a maid service is utilized as a periodic cleaner.
 In developing nations, differences found within income and social status between different socio-economic classes, lesser educated women, with less opportunity are believed to provide a labor source for domestic work.

-Socio-economic opportunities, not being confined to any specific global location, may allow cleaning services to perform 'cleaning' as their source of business as a service.
+Socioeconomic opportunities, not being confined to any specific global location, may allow cleaning services to perform 'cleaning' as their source of business as a service.

-There are thousands of residential cleaning businesses throughout the United States, United Kingdom and Canada.
-Historically and traditionally, cleaning was considered a woman's role, but as more and more women have joined the workforce, the time pressure on families with children has grown, so paying a service for cleaning makes sense to persons who can afford it.
+There are thousands of residential cleaning businesses throughout the United States, United Kingdom, Canada, China, South Korea, and Indonesia.
+Historically and traditionally, cleaning was considered a woman's role, but as more and more women have joined the workforce, the time pressure on families with children has grown.
+Consequently, paying a service for cleaning makes sense to persons who can afford it.
 Additionally, many modern homeowners lack the proper knowledge to use the safest and most effective cleaning products.